Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

 The uniform strategy space makes up a lattice of eight strategies we call \emph{Gibbons's Beta Cube}.\footnote{We name the cube with permission after Jeremy Gibbons who suggested to us the use of booleans to construct a cube lattice (Section~\ref{sec:sub:cube}).
-Other unrelated named cubes in the lambda calculus literature are J.\,J.\,L{\'e}vy's cube of residuals \cite{Lev78} and H.\,Barendregt's `Lambda Cube' of typed lambda calculi \cite{Bar91}.} The cube contains three novel strategies.
-We introduce the provisos that characterise uniform eval-apply evaluators and show that they define uniform strategies.
+Other unrelated named cubes in the lambda calculus literature are J.\,J.\,L{\'e}vy's cube of residuals \cite{Lev78} and H.\,Barendregt's `Lambda Cube' of typed lambda calculi \cite{Bar91}.} The cube contains the well-known uniform strategies (call-by-value, call-by-name, applicative order, head spine) and four novel strategies.
+We introduce the well-formedness provisos that characterise uniform eval-apply evaluators and show that they define uniform strategies.
 We also introduce a systematic notation for encoding uniform evaluators in a triple, and study the property of absorption among uniform strategies.

 The hybrid space is larger.
-We introduce the provisos that characterise hybrid eval-apply evaluators and show when they define hybrid strategies.
-The hybrid evaluators rely on one uniform subsidiary evaluator to satisfy the desired properties (completeness, spineness, etc.).
+We introduce the well-formedness provisos that characterise hybrid eval-apply evaluators and show they are required to define hybrid strategies.
+The hybrid evaluators rely on \emph{one} uniform subsidiary evaluator to satisfy the desired properties of the strategy (completeness, spineness, etc.).
 In particular, the subsidiary is always used to evaluate operators.
 The hybrid evaluator evaluates more redexes than the subsidiary evaluator.
 We introduce a systematic notation for encoding hybrid evaluators by means of two triples: the Beta Cube triple of the uniform evaluator used as subsidiary by the hybrid evaluator, and the triple encoding the hybrid's weakness, strictness, and headness.
 We use the notation to introduce novel strategies and discuss \mbox{(non-)}equivalences among hybrid evaluators.